 5 SHORT WALKING TRAILS IN GIBRALTAR RANGE AND WASHPOOL NATIONAL PARKS

 Most of the walking trails in Gibraltar Range are on Mulligans Drive, which also leads to Mulligans Campground and Picnic Area.
-There are also a couple of short walks near the Boundary Falls Campground on the north side of the Gwydir Highway.

 Take Coachwood Drive (off the Gwydir Highway) to get to the walks in Washpool National Park.

-1. MURRUMBOOEE CASCADES WALKS | GIBRALTAR RANGE
+1. MURRUMBOOEE CASCADES TRACK | GIBRALTAR RANGE

 BASIC TRAIL INFO

-Distance: 6km return with some elevation gain (on the return)
+DISTANCE: 6km return with some elevation gain (on the return)

-Time: 2.5 hours
+TIME: 2.5 hours

-Trailhead: Mulligans Hut (Mulligans Picnic Area)
+TRAILHEAD: Mulligans Hut (Mulligans Picnic Area), Gibraltar Range NP

 Starting at Mulligans Hut, you’ll find the Barra Nulla Cascades some 120m after the start of the walk.
 We poked around for a while and then continued on to the actual destination.